How to Stop Feeling Overwhelmed: an Ultimate Guide

 1. Stop what you are doing

-Unless you are in the middle of a meeting - stop, stand up and walk out of the room, away from your desk/phone/to-do list.
+Unless you are in the middle of a meeting or driving - stop, stand up and walk out of the room, away from your desk/phone/to-do list.

 2. Have a glass of water

 A simple act of drinking water will fulfil two goals:

 it will slow your mind down and calm your senses.